0z0nee/ngl/doc/learn/[13] Modularity.md

 ## [13.1.2] Entity cluster

-A ngl:cluster<entity> is a cluster that describe an entity who can only be used by other entities.
+A ngl:cluster<entity> is a cluster that describes an entity that can only be used by other entities.
 It cannot exist alone in the ngl:environment.

 ```ngl
 // network.ngl